Overview & Purpose

 We also aim to present information using plain language in order to make communication more effective and accessible.
 This is in accordance with the Plain English Style Guide for the Public Service.

 In accordance with the Section 26(2) of the Disability Act (2005), AHBRA has appointed an Access Officer.
 Access officers are responsible for providing or arranging for assistance and guidance to persons with disabilities accessing public services.
-AHBRA has appointed Alice Travers as an Access Officer to act as a point of contact for people with disabilities wishing to access our services.
+AHBRA has appointed a team of Access Officers to act as a point of contact for people with disabilities wishing to access our services.
 This is in accordance with Section 26(2) of the Disability Act (2005).
-For queries relating to persons with disabilities, please contact firstname.lastname@example.org.
+For queries relating to persons with disabilities, please contact the relevant officer listed below.
 (Please mark your email “for the attention of the Access Officer)

 For further information on Accessibility please find some useful web links below: